I'M KARA JOY

 I love sugar, but I hate sugar-coating anything.
 I’m a social introvert.
-(I like people.
-I also like it when they go away.)
 I’m an empathetic engineer.
 A vegetarian who has no problem slaying certain types of fish.
 I have a deep affection for pizza.
 I also run for fun.
 And I know what it's like to be a full-time working mom and a stir-crazy stay-at-home mom.
 I've never fit easily into a box.
 But that's okay.
 Boxes are boring, and I won't try to put you into one either.

 THIS IS ABOUT WHAT WILL MATTER IN 40 YEARS.

 I was named after my Great Grandma, Joy Carrie.
 I've been told she was a wonderful woman, but I know little about her.
-I remember her only through the distant eyes of an eight-year-old and a blue-background, posed portrait taken of her in her eighties.
+I remember her only through the distant eyes of an eight-year-old and a posed portrait taken of her in her eighties against a blue backdrop.

-I understand little of who she was.
-I wish I knew more.
+I wish I knew more about my Great Grandma.
 I long to understand what happened in her life to bring her to a place of faith, joy, and loveliness in her old age.
 I wish I knew the whole story.
 What I hope to give my children, grandchildren, and beyond is the gift of story, the gift of knowing who I was and what I stood for.

 We live in a time when it's easier than ever to pass on a story, yet often we fail to recognize our own significance in the lives of those who come after us.
 It's time to tell a story and pass it on.